- Academic Strategic Plan

 The computer must meet the recommended laptop specifications.

 Because of rapidly changing technologies and prices, the college does not recommend specific hardware manufacturers or software.
-However, Corel WordPerfect and Microsoft Office are standard and available on all public workstations.
+However, Microsoft Office is standard and available on all public workstations.
 A letter-quality printer (ink-jet or laser) is highly recommended.
 For more information about printing at the law school visit Printing Services.

 The law school’s student financial aid office budgets include funds to be used toward the cost of a portable computer.
 In providing access to funding for computer equipment, the Levin College of Law is not responsible for the maintenance, upgrade, or loss of equipment.